Bathroom Window Treatments for Any Decor

 Relaxed Windows with Fabric Shades

-You can create a serene atmosphere of total relaxation with the hobbled Roman shade or a soft fold Roman shade as it is commonly called.
-This type of shade is made from fabric to give you literally thousands of choices in the colors, patterns and thicknesses from which to choose.
-When this type of shade is down and also when it’s up, you will see soft delicate folds for a relaxed feeling that is laid back and gentle.
+You can create a serene atmosphere of total relaxation with the hobbled Roman shade or a soft fold Roman shade, as it is commonly called.
+This type of shade is made from fabric to give you literally thousands of choices in colors, patterns, and thicknesses from which to choose.
+When this type of shade is down and also when it’s up, you will see soft, delicate folds for a relaxed feeling that is laid back and gentle.
 When you raise the soft folds, you can allow light and views to the outside as well as views inside your bathroom.
-On narrow windows, this type of shade will drape in a single swag and on wider windows, they will have two or more swags.
-A printed fabric of any sort will give your Roman blinds a fun flourish and you can add a liner to keep the fabric from deteriorating in the bright sunlight without blocking all the light, so they act as a light filtering window covering.
-Roman shades for the bathroom add softness to your hard surfaces and they also absorb sound for a peaceful time that you can have all to yourself.
-It works best to choose a fabric that is mildew resistant and easy to spot clean in a style and fabric with similar tones that you already have in your bathroom.
+This type of shade will drape in a single swag on narrow windows, and on wider windows, they will have two or more swags.
+A printed fabric of any sort will give your Roman blinds a fun flourish, and you can add a liner to keep the fabric from deteriorating in the bright sunlight without blocking all the light, so they act as a light-filtering window covering.
+Roman shades for the bathroom add softness to your hard surfaces and absorb sound for a peaceful time that you can have all to yourself.
+It works best to choose a mildew-resistant fabric that is easy to spot clean in a style and fabric with similar tones that you already have in your bathroom.

 Balloon Shades Combined with Side Drapery Panels

 Indoor plantation shutters always add sophistication to any space.
-Recently, these are being used widely in bathrooms for their low maintenance and streamlined appearances and the fabulous qualities of their fabrication that will not warp, crack or mildew.
-Shutters are practical and handsome and when you choose a faux wood material, they are quite durable in a bathroom and will hold up even though this room has a lot of heat and humidity.
-One great suggestion is to have your shutters hung in the tier on tier orientation.
+Recently, these have been used widely in bathrooms for their low maintenance and streamlined appearances and the fabulous qualities of their fabrication that will not warp, crack, or mildew.
+Shutters are practical and handsome, and when you choose a faux wood material, they are quite durable in a bathroom and will hold up even though this room has a lot of heat and humidity.
+One great suggestion is to have your shutters hung in the tier-on-tier orientation.
 This is when you have one set of two shutters to cover the top half of a window and another set of two shutters to cover the bottom half of a window.
-Each set operates independently of each other, enabling you to open the top set to let in natural light and keep the bottom closed for privacy.
+Each set operates independently of the other, enabling you to open the top set to let in natural light and keep the bottom closed for privacy.
 You may also choose any color you like on indoor shutters because they can be painted or stained in any color you desire.
 If you are still yearning for a pop of color to match other items in your bathroom, you can opt to have decorative cloth tapes on your shutters when you choose custom window treatments.
-You may also have your shutters installed to only cover the bottom half of your windows and leave the top open like a cafe style window treatment to have access to beautiful and natural light.
+You may also install your shutters to cover only the bottom half of your windows and leave the top open like a cafe-style window treatment to access beautiful natural light.
 Faux wood shutters are the warrior for any bathroom.

 Woven Wood Shades are Relaxed

-Woven wood shades add an additional layer of texture to your bathroom with a beach type theme.
+Woven wood shades add an additional layer of texture to your bathroom with a beach-type theme.
 These window coverings work well in a casual or contemporary bathroom to add visual interest.
-Between the weaves, you will have soft filtered light that is allowed in while blocking most of the light and heat in the summer when they are down.
+Between the weaves, you will have soft filtered light that is allowed in a while, blocking most of the light and heat in the summer when they are down.
 They still give you privacy, but not total privacy when they are down.
-If this is an issue, you can easily have them custom made and consider adding a blackout liner to the rear of them.
-Another great feature of woven wood shades is that you can have them in the top down bottom up feature.
+If this is an issue, you can easily have them custom-made and consider adding a blackout liner to the rear of them.
+Another great feature of woven wood shades is that you can have them in the top-down, bottom-up feature.
 This allows you to open only the top or only the bottom for the privacy you need and the natural sunlight you crave.